Assessment and Policy Studies

-Sourcebook for Futures Planning (includes Supplement I).
-The basic Sourcebook with Supplement I provides additional planning tools and indicates some general applications of Sourcebook ideas (Not available to download.) $45.00.
+Sourcebook for Futures Planning ~ includes Supplement I which provides additional planning tools and indicates some general applications of Sourcebook ideas.

 WORK OF ARTS FACULTIES NASAD produced two documents as part of a joint task force for various arts accrediting agencies:

 Work of Arts Faculties in Higher Education explains the basic nature of intellectual and creative work in the arts and presents lists of responsibilities undertaken by faculties in various arts disciplines.

 Local Assessment of Evaluations and Reward Systems for Arts Faculties in Higher Education poses a series of questions for use in assessing local faculty evaluation and reward systems as applied to arts faculties.